-UoPeople opened its gates in 2009, was accredited in February 2014, and enrolls over 6,000 students from nearly 200 countries.
+UoPeople opened its gates in 2009, was accredited in February 2014, and enrolls over 6,000 students from about 194 countries.
 The university is led by President Shai Reshef, an education entrepreneur with more than 25 years of experience, and by distinguished international boards of trustees and advisors.

 UoPeople has academic partnerships with UC Berkeley, in which UoPeople associate degree holders are eligible to apply to continue their studies toward a bachelor degree on campus at Berkeley; NYU, to accept students on a generous scholarship; and with Yale Law School ISP, for research.
 UoPeople is also affiliated with the UN, UNESCO and Ashoka, among others.
 UoPeople’s corporate partners include Microsoft, which sponsors scholarships for African students; and HP which sponsors a women’s scholarship fund.